microsoft/sqlworkshops/AzureSQLWorkshop/azuresqlworkshop/04-Performance.md

 **Step 1: Decide options on how to scale performance**

-Since workload is CPU bound one way to improve performance is to increase CPU capacity or speed.
+Since workload is CPU bound, one way to improve performance is to increase CPU capacity or speed.
 A SQL Server user would have to move to a different machine or reconfigure a VM to get more CPU capacity.
 In some cases, even a SQL Server administrator may not have permission to make these scaling changes or the process could take time.

 For Azure, we can use ALTER DATABASE, az cli, or the portal to increase CPU capacity.